 - Allergy shots

-Can allergic rhinitis in children be prevented?
+Can allergic rhinitis be prevented in a child?

 Preventive measures for avoiding allergic rhinitis include: